-The other possibilty is that the chronic inflammation caused by gum disease may cause an increase in the build up of fatty deposits inside the arteries of the heart.
+The other possibility is that the chronic inflammation caused by gum disease may cause an increase in the build up of fatty deposits inside the arteries of the heart.
 This also restricts the blood supply of the heart.
-Read more at dental health/heart disease

 This is probably the MOST IMPORTANT of the dental health issues on this page.
 I talk about the other main ones below, but it's very important to understand that link between how healthy your gums are and how healthy your heart is.

 Of course, there are other health factors that affect your heart, but not many people know about the DENTAL health issues!

 But there's more to it than that.
 Gum disease can make your diabetes worse.
 Let me repeat that, because it's really important: If you are diabetic, and you have gum disease, the gum disease can make your diabetes worse!
 Gum disease makes it more difficult for you to maintain your correct blood sugar.

 So it's a two-way street - diabetes means you're more likely to have gum disease, and if your gum disease is bad enough it can make your diabetes hard to control.
 You can read more about this at my page about Diabetes and Gum Disease.

 Here's a link about diabetes and gum disease at the Mayo Clinic website.